JohnyDaDeveloper/AndroidAsync/README.md

 # AndroidAsync
 Replacement for deprecated AsyncTask.
 This repository contains one simple implementation with just basic functionality (AsyncTask) and one which is slowly being extended to fully replace the original AsyncTask (AdvancedAsyncTask).

+## Adding this to my project
+1) Create/Open Android Studio project
+2) Drop the //async// folder to your package file in the java folder

 ## Using new AsyncTask:
 1) Create custom task extending AsyncTask (similar to the old one)